Sahib Jamal: Family

-Sahib Jamal was of Turkish origin and was the daughter of a respected Muslim religious personality, Khwaja Hasan of Herat, making her the cousin of Zain Khan Koka, who was a leading official in the Mugal Empire under Akbar, including serving for a time as governor of Kabul.
+Sahib Jamal was of Turkish origin and the daughter of a respected Muslim religious personality, Khwaja Hasan of Herat, making her the cousin of Zain Khan Koka, who was a leading official in the Mugal Empire under Akbar, including serving for a time as governor of Kabul.
 Her father, Khwaja Hasan, was known widely for his scholarship and studies in the techniques of warfare.
 Akbar held him in high esteem, and often discussed with him the spiritual problems that often agitated his mind.
 Zain Khan's daughter, Khas Mahal was also married to Jahangir.

 Sahib Jamal was a beautiful, highly cultured and well educated woman, who was fully conversant with the rules and etiquettes of the palace.

 Marriage

-Salim married her on 1586.
-Upon her marriage, she was given the title "Sahib Jamal", which literally means ("Paragon of Beauty") or ("Mistress of Beauty") which was chosen by Akbar himself, by which name she came to be styled thereafter.
+Salim married her in 1586.
+Upon their marriage, she was given the title "Sahib Jamal", which literally means ("Paragon of Beauty") or ("Mistress of Beauty") which was chosen by Akbar himself, by which name she came to be styled thereafter.

 Sahib Jamal bore her husband his second son, Sultan Parviz Mirza on November 1589.

 In 1596 Salim became violently enamoured of Khas Mahal, the daughter of Zain Khan, and meditated marrying her.
 Akbar was displeased at the impropriety.
 The cause of Akbar's objection was Sahib Jamal who had already been married to Salim.
 Akbar objected to marriages between near relations.
 However, when Akbar saw that Salim's heart was immoderately affected, he, of necessity, gave his consent.